 Mastering form analysis is a key part of becoming good at conversion rate optimization, particularly if you are dealing with industries that drive a large part of their customer acquisition through their web site (think finance, insurance, education, gaming, eCommerce and many more).

 This article is designed to give beginners and enthusiastic amateurs an introduction to the basics of form analysis so you can get started on improving your conversion rates right away.
-Zuko has also produced a comprehensive eBook guide to Form Optimization and Analytics so check that out if you want a more advanced overview of the topic.
+Zuko has also produced a comprehensive eBook guide to Form Optimization and Analytics and a Step by Step guide to Optimizing Forms so check those out if you want a more advanced overview of the topic.

 At its core, form analysis involves using data to understand how users are behaving when attempting to complete a web form.
 More specifically, it can be utilised to reveal which areas of the form are causing users enough difficulty that they abandon the form and don’t come back.
 A conversion rate optimization practitioner can use form analysis to determine whether dropouts are being caused by usability issues, unclear copy, unhelpful error messages or simple technical or rendering faults.
 These insights can then be used to amend the form to eliminate the friction and so improve the completion rate of the form, meaning the business acquires more customers or leads without having to increase their marketing budget.

 The core building blocks of any form analysis process are:

 Without accurate data any attempt to analyse a form will be reliant on assumptions and opinions, a recipe for HiPPO-based decision making.
 Research typically shows that decisions made by the “Highest Paid Person” tend to be manifestly inferior to conclusions based on, and interrogated by, actual facts.